Treason trial: Colonel Gameli slapped with contempt

 She asked why with his calibre, knowing the security implications of the act, would do that.

-At the time the court was contemplating detaining him till the final determination of the case, Victor Kwadjoga Adawudu, who stood in for Mr. Pongo, pleaded with the court to temper justice with mercy because the Colonel was the only one among the accused persons who had not done anything to incur the wrath of the Court since the trial began.
+At the time when the Court was contemplating detaining him till the final determination of the case, Mr Victor Kwadjoga Adawudu, who stood in for Mr Pongo, pleaded with the court to temper justice with mercy because the Colonel was the only one among the accused persons who had not done anything to incur the wrath of the Court since the trial began.

 Justice Afia Serwaa threatened to report the incident to the Chief Justice, adding that in the era of Artificial Intelligence (AI), just a sentence from someone could put him in trouble.